Many low-income households are under-insured, making them more vulerable to losses from extreme weather events like storms or floods.

-Many are also employed in industries that are vulnerable to the economic restructuring that climate change will cause.
+Many are also employed in industries that are vulnerable to the economic restructuring that climate change will require.
 This makes climate change not just an important environmental issue, but an important social issue too.

 We need to ensure that low-income Australians are protected from the impacts of climate change and that our responses to climate change do not increase social inequality.
 In fact, done the right way, taking action on climate change can make us a fairer and wealthier nation.